MinchinWeb/blog.minchin.ca/content/20070802-civil-engineering-is-stuff-that-isnt-supposed-to-move.md

-Unfortunately, this isn't the first time a bridge has collapsed - we only need to look back to last October when the [de la Concorde freeway collapsed](http://www.canada.com/topics/news/story.html?id=ee2d0ff1-b2c3-40a6-bc8c-d6a5e8da2c55 "de la Concorde freeway collasped") in Laval, just out of Montreal.
+Unfortunately, this isn't the first time a bridge has collapsed - we only need to look back to last October when the [de la Concorde freeway collapsed](http://www.canada.com/topics/news/story.html?id=ee2d0ff1-b2c3-40a6-bc8c-d6a5e8da2c55 "de la Concorde freeway collapsed") in Laval, just out of Montreal.
 Unfortunately, [it seems unlikely that this will be the last time we see this sort of thing](http://news.com.com/Aging+infrastructure+at+heart+of+Minnesota+disaster/2100-1008_3-6200459.html?tag=nefd.lede "Aging infrastructure at heart of Minnesota disaster | CNET News").